roman/Haskell-capataz/docs/v0.1/how-to/dynamic-worker.md

-# Create a dynamic worker
+# Create a Dynamic Worker

 ## Description